Hash / Hashish Information

 - Respiratory system damaged by smoking.

-- Disruption in menstrual cycle, decreased sperm count, possible congenital abnormalities are also some of the effects.
+- Disruption in the menstrual cycle, decreased sperm count, possible congenital abnormalities are also some of the effects.

 - Psychological effects include panic reactions, psychosis, amotivational syndrome, diminished drive, lessened ambition, decreased motivation.